Tom Barrasso: Last years

-Although Barasso had strong play in Carolina splitting the net with Artūrs Irbe, on March 14, 2002, he was traded to the Toronto Maple Leafs in exchange for Toronto's fourth round pick in the 2003 NHL draft.
+Although Barasso had strong play in Carolina splitting the net with Artūrs Irbe, on March 14, 2002, he was traded to the Toronto Maple Leafs in exchange for Toronto's fourth-round pick in the 2003 NHL draft.
 He made his Toronto debut on March 21, in a 4–3 loss to the Washington Capitals.
-Ultimately, Barrasso would only appear in four games with Toronto, and not make a single post-season appearance, before Toronto was eliminated in the third round of the playoffs to the Hurricanes.
-Barrasso was not signed to a new contract following the Maple Leafs' elimination, becoming an unrestricted free agent.
+Ultimately, Barrasso would only appear in four games with Toronto as the back-up to Curtis Joseph; in the playoffs, Barasso was on the bench as the Maple Leafs lost in the Eastern Conference Finals to the Hurricanes.
+Barrasso was not signed to a new contract in the offseason, becoming an unrestricted free agent.

 Unsigned to a new deal in the NHL offseason, Barrasso began the season as a free agent before later signing a contract with the St. Louis Blues on November 4, 2002.
 Barrasso would only appear in 6 contests with the Blues between November 12 and 29, recording one win, before mutually agreeing with the team to release him from his contract on December 28.
 Unsigned for the rest of the season, Barrasso announced his retirement on June 19, 2003.
 He signed a pro forma contract with Pittsburgh on the day he declared retirement so he could leave hockey as a Penguin.

 Hockey Hall of Fame

 In 2023, Barrasso was named as an inductee to that year's Hockey Hall of Fame class, to be formally inducted in November, after first being eligible for inclusion to the Hall in 2006.
 In the years following Barrasso's retirement, he had frequently been cited as a worthy candidate, given his play and statistical accomplishments; however, Barrasso's confrontational and rude personality (particularity with members of the media) had been noted as explanations for why Barrasso was not named to the Hall of Fame for 17 years.
 Barrasso's public perception of having a difficult personality had existed since his playing days.
 When traded from Pittsburgh to Ottawa, Senators management received backlash from fans for acquiring Barrasso, with criticism directed to his personality and conflicts with teammates prior to the trade.

+Penguins teammate Bob Errey stated the following about Barrasso in an article reflecting on Barrasso's induction into the Hall of Fame:

+I don’t want to say he was taken for granted.
+Nobody who played with him did.
+But is he appreciated enough, especially back in Pittsburgh?
+Probably not.
+But he’s going into the Hall of Fame.
+I’ll tell you this, too: Everything that’s happened since our teams in the early 1990s, all the success — none of it happens in the first place without Tom Barrasso.
+You need to have the goalie.
+We did.